aimcosoftware/sp-api-help-for-.net/README.md

 #### We have only used pseudo code here, except where a specific library is needed

 ## 1. Get the LWA AccessToken
-### Required to get STS token to sign SP API requests
+### Required to get STS token for signing SP API requests

 Use your ClientId and ClientSecret from your Amazon App and your client's Refresh Token to get an Access Token
 ```